dacmarcell/nerd-navegante/README.md

 ## Nerd Navegante - Nerd-Tech Blog

-My blog, which covers topics such as technology, programming, and data structures."
+My blog, which covers topics such as technology, programming, and data structures.